awsdocs/aws-codedeploy-user-guide/doc_source/welcome.md

   For more information about blue/green deployments, see [Overview of a Blue/Green Deployment](#welcome-deployment-overview-blue-green)\.

 **Note**
-Using the AWS CodeDeploy agent, you can perform a deployment on an instance you are logged on to without the need for an application, deployment group or even an AWS account\.
+Using the AWS CodeDeploy agent, you can perform a deployment on an instance you are signed in to without the need for an application, deployment group, or even an AWS account\.
 For information, see [Use the AWS CodeDeploy Agent to Validate a Deployment Package on a Local Machine](deployments-local.md)\.

 **Topics**
 + [Overview of an In\-Place Deployment](#welcome-deployment-overview-in-place)